Or download our app "Guided Lessons by Education.com" on your device's app store.

 - When students are finished, collect the Game Tracking Sheet as one piece of assessment.

-Provide additional division practice (see resources for worksheet).
+- Provide additional division practice (see optional materials).

 - Have students write or solve a word problem with a context that would lend itself to estimation.